The Devil to Pay in the Backlands: Plot

 Grande Sertão: Veredas is the complex story of Riobaldo, a former jagunço (mercenary or bandit) of the poor and steppe-like inland of the Rio São Francisco, known as Sertão, of the states of Minas Gerais and Bahia in the dawn of the 20th century.
 Now an old man and a rancher, Riobaldo tells his long story to an anonymous and silent listener coming from the city.
 The book is written in one long section, with no section or chapter breaks.

 Riobaldo is born into a middle-class family and, unlike most of his contemporaries, receives an education.
 This enables him to begin his career as a tutor to a prominent local rancher, Zé Bebelo, and he watches as Zé Bebelo raises an army of his own jagunços to stamp out several of the local bandit gangs.
 Instead, for reasons that are never fully clear—apparently a desire for adventure—he disappears from the ranch and defects to the side of the bandits under the leadership of Joca Ramiro.
 Due to his excellent aim, Riobaldo becomes a valued member of the band and begins to rise in stature.
 In the course of the events Riobaldo gets acquainted with Diadorim, revealed later to be someone from his past who used the name, Reinaldo.
 Diadorim is a young, pleasant and ambivalent fellow jagunço.
-The two start a profound friendship, with Diodorim exerting an unusual attraction in Riobaldo.
+The two start a profound friendship, with Diadorim exerting an unusual attraction in Riobaldo.
 Throughout the book it is hinted that Diadorim is Joca Ramiro's nephew or illegitimate son.